mhrons/mhrons.github.io/docs/pv_smooth.md

 ***Following 3 cases will occure during a PV cycle:***
 1) When the GX values remain within the given ΔGX interval, then IPLPF smoothing works uninterrupted.
 This holds for all GX values on 2022-04-04, if the specific capacity ΔGX ≥ 96 Wh/m^2^ as it is shown in Figures 2, 3, and exactly in [Table 3](https://mhrons.github.io/pv_smooth/#accumulation-rate-by-method).
 2) When the GX values exceed the upper limit of ΔGX, then the PV power cannot be stored any more because the ESS is full.
 The PV power must be either curtailed (by mistuning the MPPT controller), or fed unfiltered to the grid (like the black GI curve in Figure 2).
 Although the power curtailment means energy losses, the smooth power can be further fed to the grid while the ESS is full.
 Rather curtail the intermittent PV power than put it unfiltered up to the grid.
 The red line in Figure 3 shows the lost daily energy as a function in ESS capacity.
 3) When GX values pass below the lower limit of ΔGX, then the missing PV power cannot be supplied anymore by the empty ESS.
-Better than nothing, there is no other choice but to feed the raw low PV power directly to the grid.
-The blue line shows the sum "smooth" plus "raw" daily energy infeed to the grid as a function in ESS capacity, whereas the green line shows only the "smooth portion" of delivered energy.
-The dashed blue line eventually aggregates the total time interval of day while the raw power was fed to the grid.
+Now there is no better choice but to feed the low raw PV power directly up to the grid.
+The blue line shows the sum "smooth" plus "raw" daily energy infeed as a function in ESS capacity, whereas the green line shows only the "smooth portion" of delivered energy.
+The dashed blue line eventually aggregates the total time interval of day while the raw power was being fed to the grid.
 Daily mean values aggregated from the whole year 2022 show that ΔGX = 40 Wh/m^2^ appear to be sufficient in average, although this ESS capacity is less than 1/2 of the maximum-minimum ΔGX needed on 2022-04-04.

 The requested power of ESS is aggregated as the maximum absolute difference between the input and filtered power.
 This is 631 W/m^2^ on 2022-04-04 (maximum of the year in [Table 3](https://mhrons.github.io/pv_smooth/#accumulation-rate-by-method)) with the LPF time lag Δt = 30 minutes.
 Hence the relative power of ESS is ≤ (631/40)h^-1^ = 15.8 h^-1^.
-Since this figure is calculated from the measured GI(t), the requested ESS power is slightly lower in a real PV plant because of inherent filtering provided by its surface area.
+Since this figure is calculated from the measured GI(t), the requested ESS power is lower in a real PV plant because of inherent smoothing provided by its surface area.
 However, such a high relative power cannot be provided by redox accumulators, but by ***EDLC supercapacitors*** and in theory, also by ***flywheells (FESS)*** having magnetic bearings.
 Although the IPLPF shrinks the necessary capacity and the accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power GI~ESS~/ΔGX, as it is also shown in [tables 2 and 3](https://mhrons.github.io/pv_smooth/#accumulation-rate-by-method).
 Regardless of its small capacity, the ESS must supply the missing PV power when the direct sun beams are temporarily shadowed by clouds, or vice versa.
 If the ESS still provides more power than is needed by IPLPF, and the ESS does not generate [synthetic inertia](https://mhrons.github.io/pv_intermit/#smoothing-synthetic-inertia) concurrently with smoothing, then its specific capacity ΔGX could be decreased even below 40 Wh/m^2^: Knowing the infeed tariff, price and the service interval of ESS, the ΔGX could be optimized by equalizing the cost margins of lost PV energy and saved ESS capacity.
-However, accounting for the increased damage caused by the raw PV infeed 3) is then complex.
+However, accounting for the increased damage caused by the raw PV infeed 3) is more complex.

 ### Hybrid PV system
 Supercapacitors are not cheap and yet there exist hybrid PV systems having inherent LiFePO4 storage providing enough power for smoothing.
 A household with the installed PV power around 10kW is connected to the low-voltage grid, having a ***LiFePO4 BESS*** with energy capacity ≈ 2h x installed PV power.
 The hybrid PV system puts its excessive PV power up to the grid, as long as the household’s consumption is satisfied and the battery is full.
 If the charging stopps at around 87% SOC~max~, then BESS can further provide enough power to smooth the excessive PV infeed with a relative power 631W/2kWh ≈ 0.32 h^-1^ on 2022-04-04, provided that the remaining free BESS capacity is reserved for the IPLPF smoothing.
 In the worst ΔGX case, 96Wh/2kWh = 4.8% of ESS capacity should be reserved for IPLPF on 2022-04-04, though less in average.
 Additional technical measures have to avoid microcycling - e.g. having a BESS consisting of 2 independent batteries.